DenizenScript/Denizen-Core/README.md

 Please posts issues to the [Denizen Repo](https://github.com/DenizenScript/Denizen/issues).

+For API usage, refer to the [Denizen README](https://github.com/DenizenScript/Denizen).

+If you are implementing your own version of Denizen using this core, this topic is not yet fully documented, but talk to us on [Discord](https://discord.gg/Q6pZGSR).

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.